⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Personal Take

-The difference was not attitude.
+The difference was not tone.

 It was awareness.